ammar-pm/farmers/README.md

 # Mzr3ty
-This is a short description on indicators
+This is a short description on the farmers registry
 ## Necessary Software

 * MySQL8+